-Winslow Church of England Primary School serves the town of Winslow in Buckinghamshire educating a capacity of 536 pupils between the ages of 3- 11.
-In 2018 the school received a letter form the Minister of State for School Standards congratulating them on their phonics screening check which rated Winslow in the top 9% of all primary schools in the country!
+Winslow Church of England Primary School serves the town of Winslow in Buckinghamshire, educating a capacity of 536 pupils between the ages of 3-11.
+In 2018 the school received a letter from the Minister of State for School Standards, congratulating them on their phonics screening check which rated Winslow C of E in the top 9% of all primary schools in the country!

 Their lighting was poor, inefficient and costing the school increasingly more in energy and maintenance.

-The school had upgraded to LED on an ad-hoc basis however this had compounded the issue with an uneven light spread in classrooms and no funds to undertake a site wide upgrade, particularly as the ceiling's contained asbestos.
+The school had upgraded to LED on an ad-hoc basis however this had compounded the issue with an uneven light spread in classrooms, and no funds to undertake a site-wide upgrade, particularly as their ceilings contained asbestos.

 We believe the foundations of a successful project is in understanding the customer’s needs and issues.
-Ineco Energy specified a fully funded solution to offer reduced energy bills at Winslow Primary School, improve the learning environment and reduce the school’s carbon footprint.
+Ineco Energy specified a fully-funded solution to offer reduced energy bills at Winslow Primary School, to improve the learning environment, and to reduce the school’s carbon footprint.

 Designing the solution

-A detailed site audit captured building dimensions and an asset register, as we do with all schools; subsequently we produce a watertight installation plan to account for all eventualities on individual projects.
+As we do with all schools, a detailed site audit captured building dimensions as well as an asset register.
+Subsequently, we produced a watertight installation plan to account for all eventualities.
 Our in-house design team engineered a solution to provide the greatest output while using the least resources.
-Our experienced teams installed the solution in a controlled and clean manner, skilfully working around the needs of our clients.
-The team had to work with Asbestos containing materials, however they took additional precautions to ensure a safe and efficient installation.
+Our experienced teams installed the solution in a controlled and clean manner, skilfully working around the needs of our client.
+The team had to work with asbestos-containing materials, however, they took additional precautions to ensure a safe and efficient installation.